ADRENAL FATIGUE & ADDISON’S DISEASE

 Written by Slawomir (“Swavak”) Gromadzki, MPH

-Addison’s disease, known as primary adrenal insufficiency and hypocortisolism, is a common and long-term endocrine disorder in which the adrenal glands do not produce enough steroid hormones.
+It is believed that adrenal fatigue is closely linked to Addison’s disease, known as primary adrenal insufficiency, which is a common and long-term endocrine disorder in which the adrenal glands do not produce enough steroid hormones.

-The result is constant fatigue, struggling to get out of bed in the mornings, lack of motivation and enthusiasm, poor memory, problems with concentration, insomnia, feelings of apathy, irritability, anxiety, low blood glucose levels (hypoglycaemia) especially in the morning caused also by cortisol deficiency, etc.
+Chronic fatigue, struggling to get out of bed in the mornings, lack of motivation and enthusiasm, poor memory, problems with concentration, insomnia, feelings of apathy, irritability, anxiety, depression, low blood glucose levels (hypoglycaemia) especially in the morning, hair loss, sugar craving, weight gain, decreased sex drive (libido), insulin resistance, etc.

-Low energy in adrenal fatigue is also the result of deficiency of neurotransmitters adrenaline and norepinephrine.
-In addition, lower cortisol levels makes the immune system to become oversensitive and over-reacting leading to chronic inflammation and contributing even to auto-immune diseases.
+In addition, lower cortisol levels make the immune system to become oversensitive and over-reacting leading to chronic inflammation and contributing to allergies and even auto-immune diseases.

-Also, if you experience craving for salty foods, at can be one of the symptoms of Adrenal Fatigue as it leads to sodium imbalance.
+Also, if you experience craving for salty foods, it can be one of the symptoms of Adrenal fatigue as it leads to sodium imbalance.

-Adrenal fatigue is also linked to inadequate sleep, sedentary lifestyle, chronic inflammation, high-fat diet, malnutrition or malabsorption of nutrients, eating foods rich in sugar and refined carbohydrates, high glucose / fructose syrup, prescribed medication, and use of stimulants such as caffeine products (coffee, black tea, cola drinks, etc.), chocolate (high in theobromine), drugs, or alcohol.
+– Adrenal fatigue is also linked to inadequate sleep, lack of exercise or excessive exercise, chronic inflammation, high-fat diet, malnutrition or malabsorption of nutrients, prescribed medication, and use of stimulants such as caffeine products (coffee, black tea, cola drinks, etc.), chocolate (high in theobromine), drugs, or alcohol.

 According to Dr. Agatha Thrash, “Since caffeine first stimulates the nerves than causes depression, presence of fatigue in those who use caffeinated drinks is common.
 It is a fact that the commonest complaint in physicians’ offices today is that of fatigue.
 Yet, many people mistakenly believe that coffee helps them get through a difficult day.
 In addition to fatigue, mental confusion and depression also result from the use of caffeinated drinks.
 While caffeine drinks cause an immediate increase in the learning ability, the overall result is a decrease in learning; the physical fatigue resulting from pharinacologic depression of the nervous system produces emotional depression, leading to a reduction of interest in and retention of new material.
 Headaches are common among caffeine users, and often clear up after only a short period of caffeine abstinence–a week or two.
 Headaches may occur as a caffeine-withdrawal symptom; some people are so sensitive that they get a headache soon after drinking their last cup.”